Shuffle algebra realizations for modular Yangians: Abstract

 \section{Abstract}

-We study the shuffle algebra realization of the positive subalgebra \(Y_n^{>}(\kk)\) of the Yangian associated to \(\mathfrak{sl}_n\) over an algebraically closed field \(\kk\) of characteristic \(p>2\).
-In contrast to the characteristic zero case, the natural homomorphism from $Y_n^{>}(\kk)$ to the modular shuffle algebra \(W^{(n)}(\kk)\) is not an isomorphism.
-We determine its kernel and image, showing that the kernel is precisely the ideal generated by the \(p\)-center of \(Y_n^{>}(\kk)\), while the image consists of elements satisfying an additional wheel condition related to the characteristic \(p\), thus providing a shuffle algebra realization of the restricted Yangian \(Y_n^{>,[p]}\).
-The proof relies on the specialization maps approach and the construction of the small Yangian \(\bar{y}^{>}_n(\kk)\), obtained by the reduction modulo $p$ method from an integral form \(\Y_n^>\) of the Yangian \(Y_n^{>}\) associated to $\mathfrak{sl}_n$ over $\mathbb{C}$.
+We study the shuffle algebra realization of the positive subalgebra \(Y_n^>(\kk)\) of the modular Yangian of classical type over an algebraically closed field \(\kk\) of characteristic \(p>3\).
+Unlike the characteristic zero case, the natural map from \(Y_n^>(\kk)\) to the modular shuffle algebra is not an isomorphism.
+We determine its kernel and image, which yields a commutative diagram that identifies the restricted Yangian with the small Yangian \(\bar{y}_n^>(\kk)\) (obtained by reduction modulo \(p\) from an integral form of \(Y_n^>(\mathbb{C})\)) via their shuffle algebra realizations.
+The proofs rely on a modified version of the specialization maps from the characteristic-zero theory that remains valid in positive characteristic.